KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession2/docs/ws1-css-basics/1html-file.md

 	whiskey-cocktails.jpg
 	wine.jpg
 	```

+   {% hint style="tip" %}
+That's all we need from _master.zip_.
+You can delete all the other files from the download.
+   {% endhint %}

 Congratulate your neighbors for getting all the HTML setup done.
 Break the ice by asking your neighbor "What's the most embarrassing fashion trend you used to rock"?